The Unspoken Burden Of Constant Reliability

 So even when assistance appears, accepting it seems foreign and often awkward.

-Strength Is Not the Absence of Need
+Strength Is Not The Absence of Need

 Here’s the reality that frequently goes unnoticed: